13 November 2024

 Gothard is hugely popular among Fundamentalists, who promoted him ’cause his teachings are right in line with conservative Christian culture.
 He doesn’t just teach people to memorize bible verses, pray, and go to church.
 He claims the bible says we should obey our parents no matter what, women should obey their husbands no matter what, and everyone should respect authority.
 Plus rock music is of the devil, public schools are hopelessly corrupt (so homeschool your kids), Christians need to dress conservatively, Christians should have loads of kids, and Christians should never borrow money.

 I’m picking on Gothard a lot in this article, but he’s far from the only guru who does this.
-Financial gurus like Dave Ramsey claim they also gets their ideas from the bible.
+Financial gurus like Dave Ramsey claim they also get their ideas from the bible.
 Leadership gurus like John Maxwell say much the same thing.
 Political activists on both the Christian Right and Left claim the basis of all their thinking comes from bible.
 Hey, if you’re an Evangelical, our ideas should be grounded in bible, right?
 (And even if we’re not Evangelical.)

 Because of Gothard’s never-borrowing teachings, I actually wound up leaving my Fundamentalist church. ’Cause the church wanted to take out a loan so they could hire two pastors.
 It was a bad idea for lots of reasons, but Gothard had convinced me borrowing was a sin, so I was outraged when the congregation voted for the idea.
 “Well they’re not following God,” I concluded, shook the dust off my feet, and started going to my sister’s church.